Clark1912/B00390072-ClarkM-JSPFSubmission/documentation.md

 ```

 ## Collision Detection
 The collision detection between the player and the crate allows for the score to be incremented.
-The collision is process on the player rather than on the box.
+The collision is a process on the player rather than on the box.
 The code can be seen below:

 ``` Code
 // Collision